-- Instruments with quoted market prices: the market price; - Other instruments with fixed determinable payments: discounted cash flow analysis; - Equity shares with no quoted market prices: independent analysis of company valuations.
+- Instruments with quoted market prices the market price; - Other instruments with fixed determinable payments discounted cash flow analysis; and - Equity shares with no quoted market prices independent analysis of company valuations.

-Changes in fair value are balanced by an entry in the Available for Sale reserve and the gain/loss recognised in the Surplus or deficit in Revaluation of Available for Sale Financial Assets.
-Where impairment losses are incurred, these are debited to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement, along with any net gain or loss for the asset accumulated in the Available for Sale Reserve.
+Changes in fair value are balanced by an entry in the Available for Sale Reserve, and the gain/loss is recognised in the surplus or deficit in Revaluation of Available for Sale Financial Assets.
+Where impairment losses are incurred, these are charged to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement, along with any net gain or loss for the asset accumulated in the Available for Sale Reserve.

-1.10 Government Grants and contributions
+10. Government Grants and contributions